 Films from young people in China, Liberia, Mauritius, Russia, South Africa, St Helena Island, Tanzania, Turkey, Ukraine and Zimbabwe.

 Ten films explaining how action is urgently needed to keep increases to global temperature below 1.5C, the safe upper limit, and restore the planet's ecosystems that have been degraded or destroyed.

 Films from young people in Botswana, Canada, Cameroon, Germany, Ghana, Indonesia, South Africa, Turkey and Zimbabwe.

 Ten films demonstrating how land is key to tackling climate change, protecting biodiversity, conserving ecosystems and growing the food we eat and the fibre for our clothes.
 Healthy land is needed to support the trees, vegetation, micro-organisms, animals and people living on it.

 Films from young people in India, Lesotho, Portugal, Russia, Tanzania, Turkey, Ukraine and Zimbabwe.

 Bertha Foundation Impact Award

-10 films were selected for special mention in the Impact Award.
+Ten films were selected for special mention in our Impact Award playlist.
 These films may not have been the best made, but the jury was attracted to something in the film, the project behind the story, or the storytelling skills.
-This award is supported by Bertha Foundation.
+Six of these were given an award, supported by Bertha Foundation.

 Impact Award Winners: